guotong1988/guotong1988.github.io/research/_posts/2023-12-01-autonomous-learning.md

 These are great works \cite{ref3} \cite{ref4} \cite{ref5} that are solving the problem of autonomous machine intelligence.

 Transformers-based models \cite{ref10} become the best models in most deep learning tasks.
+The transformers-based models also have the extremely excellent storage capabilities.

-Data centric methods \cite{ref9} become the main methods to improve model performance.
+Data centric methods \cite{ref9} \cite{ref11} become the main methods to improve model performance.
+These data-centric methods become the cornerstones of industrial level NLP system.

-Reward-based method \cite{ref13}
+Reward-based methods \cite{ref13} formulate the world into a reward based framework.
+And we need a lot of engineering work to make a reward based closed-loop system.

 ## 6. Future Works